um-grex/grex-docs/content/english/connecting/mfa.md

 ## Enrollment
 ---

-Enrollment into the Alliance Duo is through [CCDB](https://ccdb.alliancecan.ca), this enables the MFA requirement on every SSH login on both Grex and Alliance systems (Cedar, Graham, Beluga, Narval or Niagara).
+Enrollment into the Alliance Duo is through [CCDB](https://ccdb.alliancecan.ca), this enables the MFA requirement on every SSH login on both Grex and Alliance [systems](friends/alliancecan#alliances-clusters-and-services).

+{{< alert type="warning" >}}
-Enrollment is required.
+Enrollment in MFA is __required__ to access the clusters.
+{{< /alert >}}

 You must follow these steps to start using Grex and Alliance systems:

  - login into CCDB with your credentials
  - from the top menu choose "My Account" => "Multifactor Authentication Management"
  - register a new device
  - *OPTIONAL BUT RECOMMENDED* at the bottom of the same page, use the "Generate 10 codes" button to generate 10 rescue codes (you must print/save these codes in a safe location and never disclose them to anyone)
  - additional information on the [Alliance official wiki](https://docs.alliancecan.ca/wiki/Multifactor_authentication)

 The following images should better explain the previous steps.